 Mark Webber‘s Jaguar collided at La Source with Rubens Barrichello’s Ferrari.
 The impact resulted in Webber losing his front wing, and Barrichello suffering damage to his rear wing.
 This unfortunate collision resulted in the retirement of four cars and inflicted damage on several others.
 Webber later accepted responsibility for his mistake.

-As the cars approached Eau Rouge, Webber and Takuma Sato’s BAR were side by side, and they collided in the middle of the corner, with Juan Pablo Montoya’s Williams overtaking them in the process.
+As the cars approached Eau Rouge, Webber and Takuma Sato’s BAR were side by side, and they collided in the middle of the corner, with Juan Pablo Montoya in Williams overtaking them in the process.
 The collision broke Sato’s left rear suspension and Webber’s front right suspension.
 Sato spun in the middle of the track, creating a hazardous situation.
 Other drivers tried to avoid the spinning BAR, but in doing so, Zsolt Baumgartner and Gianmaria Bruni, both driving for Minardi, collided.
 This incident put Bruni out of the race, and Giorgio Pantano’s Jordan struck him.
 Sato, Webber, Bruni, and Pantano were all forced to retire.
 A small fire broke out in Bruni’s car, caused by the contact with Pantano, leading to the safety car’s deployment.

 During this period, Button, Massa, Barrichello, Heidfeld, Baumgartner, and Panis made pit stops for repairs due to debris.
 Both Massa and Barrichello required two stops to address their issues.